IbrahimFakhir/IbrahimFakhir/README.md

 ## What am I currently doing?
 - Studying Computer Science at University
-- Diving into Backend Web Development with Java Spring<!-- - Elevating my React skills with Nextjs 13 -->
 - Learning about Deep Learning and Neural Networks

 <details>